 The final option is the security option.
-In this option, the user shall set up a passphrase to protect the privacy of his notes.
-After the user sets up the passphrase, the application shall ask the passphrase every time before accessing the notes page.
-The user shall enter his email address on the security page, enter and re-enter the passphrase, and click save.
-If the user forgets the passphrase, he should click on “Forgot my Passphrase.”
-Then the application shall ask for an email address to send a link to reset the passphrase.
+In this option, the user shall enable the user of the device’s existing security feature to protect the privacy of his notes.
 The bottom of the page shall have four icons.
 The first icon shall allow the user to go back to the home page, while the second icon shall allow the user to go back to the menu page.
 The third icon shall allow the user to go to the general setting.
 The fourth option shall allow the user to go to the notes option.